alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/constructor.md

 ### `LightSmartContractAccount`

-A new instance of an `LightSmartContractAccount`.
+A new instance of a `LightSmartContractAccount`.

 ## Parameters